Addiction To Demerol

 Common Drug Combinations

-Mixing stimulants with Demerol is especially dangerous as the drugs work against each other.
-Depending on strength, the stimulant can mask the effects of Demerol or vice versa.
+Mixing Stimulants with Demerol is especially dangerous, as the drugs work against each other.
+Depending on the strength of the substances, the Stimulant can mask the effects of the Demerol or vice versa.
 This can lead to taking more of either drug in an attempt to increase the dulled effects, leading to overdose.
-Combining stimulants and depressants is referred to as a “speedballing.”
+Combining Stimulants and Depressants is referred to as a “speedballing.”

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Emergency room visits caused by Demerol increased 111 percent between 2004 and 2008.